luminescence-software/scripts/README.md

 The coding experience is much better under Visual Studio Code (code completion, refactoring,...).

+The API documentation for the main classes available for scripting in Metatogger can be read online at [luminescence-software.github.io/scripts-doc/](https://luminescence-software.github.io/scripts-doc/).

 Here is a basic script template:

 ```cs